1960 - 1990

 - mining technology,

-- the geological safety of the repositories and
+- geological safety of repositories and

-- deal with the effects on the Earth's surface.
+- impacts on the Earth's surface.

-- Fire and Explosion Protection,
+- Fire and Explosion Protection

-- Workplace hygiene,
+- Workplace Hygiene

 Testing machines used by the Institute for Mining Safety in 1975.